'Smash you': Hero commuter protects woman on Sydney train

-Footage of the chilling confrontation on a Sydney train was shared to Reddit on Friday.
+Footage of the chilling confrontation on a Sydney train was shared on Reddit.

 While much of what the man said was incoherent, some viewers were able to translate parts of his rant from Arabic.